Communication Career Opportunities

 Digital Media Literacy

-Digital Media Literacy offers a foundational introduction into better understanding how mass media and mediums create, disseminate, and even manipulate knowledge and information, for good and for ill.
-Students will engage a survey of broad readings designs to deepen visual, cultural, and linguistic “literacy” as a method for better understanding how the Internet and digital cultures function to shape communication.
-Assignments and readings intentionally reflect the messy nature of contemporary media, and students will gain access and exposure to a wide spectrum that combines digital journalism with scholarly publication.
+Digital Media Literacy offers a foundational introduction for better understanding how mass media and mediums create, disseminate, and even manipulate knowledge and information, for good and for ill.
+Students would engage in a survey of readings curated to deepen visual, cultural, and linguistic “literacy” as a method for better understanding how the Internet and digital cultures augment reality to shape communication.
+Assignments and readings intentionally reflect the messy nature of contemporary media, and students would gain access and exposure to a wide spectrum that combines digital journalism with scholarly publication.

 COMM 2803

-This course serves as an introduction to and an examination of the various writing styles and techniques required by communication professionals in our digital age.
-Students will learn how to meet the demands of the marketplace for persuasive, professional writing skills for broadcast, print, web, or social media.
-Careful attention will be given to the roles of informing, persuading, and motivating while learning to communicate with clarity and impact.
-Includes basic interview skills and an introduction to journalistic ethics.
+This course serves as an introduction to and an examination of the various writing styles and content creation techniques to communicate multimedia storytelling in our digital age.
+Students would learn how to meet the demands of the marketplace for persuasive, professional writing skills for broadcast, print, web, or social media.
+The course will include opportunities to develop story forms and prepare them for industry publication and/or distribution .

 COMM 3233